Assessment at Baruch

 Outcomes and Objectives mean the same thing in this document.
 They are specific statements about the program’s expected results.
 Usually, several outcomes or objectives are associated with a broadly stated goal.

-Operational/Service Outcome.
-All graduating students will receive career
+- Operational/Service Outcome: All graduating students will receive career advisement.

-Learning Outcome.
-All graduating students will be able to complete a job
+- Learning Outcome: All graduating students will be able to complete a job application form.

 The terms Operational/Service outcome and Learning outcome are used throughout this document.
 When you begin to develop your outcomes for your Logic Model, it’s very important that you align them with any or all of the following: